I packed my bag: Alphabetical

 A common variation of the game is that the items listed must be in alphabetical order, so the first person would need to choose an object beginning with A, the second person's object would begin with B, and so on.
 Alternatively, objects can be named in any alphabetical order, but without repeating an earlier starting letter.

 Scenario

-Other variations involve using a scenario other than packing the bag.
-For example, "'I went to the zoo and saw..." following the same rules as either of the above variants.
-The game can also be played as "I packed my grandmother's trunk", "I went on a picnic" or "I went to the shops".
+Other variations can involve activities other than packing a bag.
+For example, "I went to the zoo and saw..." following the same rules as either of the above variants.
+Some known variants are played as "I packed my grandmother's trunk", "I went on a picnic", or "I went to the shops."